Service Definitions

 FilesystemIterator::SKIP_DOTS

-# global constant obtained by the PHP function constant()
+# get global constant using PHP function constant()

-Method calls can be chained, just like in PHP.
-For simplicity, instead of ->, we use :::
+Method calls can be chained just like in PHP.
+For simplicity, :: is used instead of ->:

 DateTime()::format('Y-m-d')